t-miyamae/ceph/doc/rados/operations/erasure-code-shec.rst

 Recovery Efficiency
 -------------------

-Recovery efficiency cannot be calculated so easily as others, but at least increasing m without increasing c achieves improvement of recovery efficiency.
+Describing calculation of recovery efficiency is beyond the scope of this document, but at least increasing m without increasing c achieves improvement of recovery efficiency.
 (However, we must pay attention to the sacrifice of space efficiency in this case.)

 ``SHEC(4,2,2) -> SHEC(4,3,2) : achieves improvement of recovery efficiency``